 Maybe I’m too emotional about these things, but I really can’t stand having to do things that I dislike.
 And that really isn’t for my benefit beyond a day or two.
 Sure it’s money, but not enough to actually change anything for me.

 At the end of a day, a couple of hundred dollars here or there REALLY isn’t changing my life enough to justify the side-effects.
-But, then again there’s the rational – you need money to eat, to pay the bills so you can continue to be in business.
+But, then again there’s the rationale – you need money to eat, to pay the bills so you can continue to be in business.

 If I don’t want to eat those vegetables (which would never actually happen because I love vegetables) or a better example if I don’t want to take those nasty tasting cod liver oil pills I don’t have to.